Best Ideas for St Valentine’s Email Newsletters

 Suggest men that they use a private room for this emotional event.

 Statista says that about 18% of the United States’ population did not celebrate this holiday for various reasons in 2018.
 Think about those people who are not going to celebrate it this year.
-Devastated by a number of “hearts” and thematic promotions all around, some of them feel upset.
-Cheer these people up.
+Cheer them up as they might feel lonely on this day.
 Create a supportive campaign.
-You may be their Valentine.
+Be their Valentine.

 As we do not know who of our subscribers are single and who have a pair, you can recommend everyone to treat themselves on this holiday.
 I doubt that anyone will refuse to buy a present for himself/herself and will not use the discount you offer.
-People in relations would rather use the coupon for a great present to treat a partner.
+However, those who are seeing someone would rather use the coupon on a great present for their partner.

 And even though I was not single back then, I took their advice and purchased a new pair of earrings.